haiderali077/AI-Email-Assistant/README.md

 2. Enable **Developer mode**
 3. Click **Load unpacked** and select `/extension` folder
 4. Pin extension in Chrome toolbar
 5. Open Gmail and click Compose.
-You’ll see the `AI Reply` and `Select Tone` buttons integrated directly into the email composer.
+You'll see the `AI Reply` and `Select Tone` buttons integrated directly into the email composer.

 ---